ricardolupo/fsagent/README.md

 fsagent Cookbook
 ================
-TODO: Enter the cookbook description here.
+TODO: This cookbook will install a FireScope Agent on a linux node.

 e.g.
 This cookbook makes your favorite breakfast sandwich.